 Responding to any of these or other types of suicidal situations requires quick thinking and immediate action.
-No matter the type of suicidal situation correctional officers are responding to, priority must be given to the safety and security of detainees/inmates and staff in the facility.
+No matter the type of suicidal situation to which correctional officers are responding, priority must be given to the safety and security of offenders and staff in the facility.

-When correctional officers directly observe or are made aware of a suicidal situation, they should follow these basic rules:
+When correctional officers directly observe or are made aware of a suicidal situation, they should be prepared to follow these basic procedures:

 - Call for backup immediately and notify the control center and shift supervisor via radio.